Evaluation strategies for place-based interventions aimed at reducing tobacco-related harm

 Safely and effectively amplifying anti-smoking campaigns: Dr Sarah White and Amelia Seeber

 In this video, Quit Director, Dr Sarah White, and Quit’s Marketing & Campaign Advisor, Amelia Seeber, talk about how to safely and effectively amplify anti-smoking campaigns and the benefits of doing so.
-They also provide insights on how Quit develops evidence-based campaign messaging and materials, and advise on considerations for local campaigns.
+They also provide insights on how Quit develops evidence-based campaign messaging and materials, and advice on considerations for local campaigns.
 Quit’s “Geotargeting campaign” was used as a case study in this presentation to demonstrate how this was accomplished.

 The impact of vaping on public health: Dr Sarah White